 "The imports could be linked to unauthorized channel activities and/or involve counterfeited and/or second-hand products," a spokesman for the Switzerland-based luxury goods group said.

-A Market for Knockoffs
+Domestic Industry & a Market for Knockoffs

 In addition to the demand for authentic – or seemingly authentic – luxury goods amongst the small percentage of upper class individuals in North Korea, this group has also spawned an emerging market for knockoffs.
 As Radio Free Asia (“RFA”) noted in 2013, “Tailors in North Korea are producing knockoff designer clothing to cater to Pyonygyang elites inspired by the fashions of First Lady Ri Sol-ju [wife of Kim Jong-un], who has displayed a penchant for luxury brands and been photographed in chic outfits, sources in the country said.”